You are here

 Landmarks Not Landfill

-The Heritage Canada Foundation believes that sending landmarks to landfill is a crime against our environment and an unacceptable waste of our cultural heritage.
+The National Trust believes that sending landmarks to landfill is a crime against our environment and an unacceptable waste of our cultural heritage.

 Canada's communities are made up of heritage properties that define our local and national identity and give shape and texture to our urban and rural neighbourhoods.
 The rehabilitation of heritage buildings stimulates the economy, revitalizes communities, and creates jobs.
 It also supports sustainability by consuming less than half the energy of new construction and reusing existing municipal infrastructure.